 However, please don’t worry about the cost or about having to pay for your medical out of your own pocket.

 Australian Accident Helplines lawyers will arrange and pay for your medical examination for you.
-When you make a claim with us there is no out of pocket expenses whatsoever, did you know that making a claim with us is also 100% risk-free?
+When you make a claim with us there is no out of pocket expenses whatsoever, did you know that making a no win no fee claim with us is also 100% risk-free?

 If you’ve suffered injuries in an accident that wasn’t your fault, your probably considering starting a compensation claim.
-If that’s you we can help, one call is all it takes to find out whether you can make a No win, No Fee claim with one of our expert lawyers.
+If that’s you we can help, one call is all it takes to find out whether you can claim with one of Australian Accident Helplines compensation lawyers.

 Call our legally trained advisors today on 1800 106 107.
 All calls are free and you’ll never be pressured into claiming compensation with us.